So you are planning on bringing home a

 -

-Kitten registration and the cost of registration is the sole responsibility of the buyer once name of kitten is decided (~$12-15)
+Note: Kitten registration and naming is the buyer’s responsibility (~$12–$15 once name is chosen)

 -